andlo/mycroft-skills-list-gitbook/skills/mycroft-verbosity-skill.domcross.md

 ---
-description: This skill lets you set the verbositylog level on the mycroft cli
+description: 'This skill lets you set the verbositylog level on the mycroft cli'
 ---

 ### _mycroft-verbosity-skill.domcross_